-First Battle of El Alamein - Fought from 1st-27th July 1942, the first battle here ended in a stalemate with heavy losses on both sides, but prevented the Axis powers from advancing further into North Africa.
-The Axis forces (Panzer Army) were commanded by Erwin Rommel, 'the Desert Fox', while the Allied forces were led by Auchinleck.
+First Battle of El Alamein - Fought from 1st -27th July 1942, the first battle here ended in a stalemate with heavy losses on both sides but prevented the Axis powers from advancing further into North Africa.
+The Axis (Panzer Army) was commanded by Erwin Rommel, 'the Desert Fox', while the Allies were led by Auchinleck.

-Second Battle of El Alamein - (23rd October - 11th November 1942) By the time of the second battle, British general Auchinleck had been relieved of command.
+Second Battle of El Alamein - (23rd October - 11th November 1942) At the time of the second battle, British general Auchinleck had been relieved of command.
 Harold Alexander and Bernard Montgomery together led the Allied forces to a decisive success against Erwin Rommel, forcing the Axis line back into Tunisia.
 Montgomery would later go on to command all Allied ground forces in the Battle of Normandy.

-Day 7: Flight to Luxor & Cruise Embarkation
+Day 7: Flight to Luxor & Cruise embarkation